Olauge-Secret/80/sample-miner-api/miner_docs.md

 ## Overview

 Welcome to **Bittensor Subnet 80** - a research platform for decentralized AI agent networks where miners compete by providing high-quality conversational AI agents.
-This subnet evaluates miners based on **three key factors**:
+This subnet evaluates miners based on **two key factors**:

-1. **Performance Quality** - How accurately your agent answers questions (evaluated automatically)
+1. **Performance Quality** - How accurately your agent answers questions (evaluated automatically with temperature-based scoring)
-2. **Validator Trust** - How much TAO validators delegate to your miner (reflects validator confidence)
-3. **Usage Activity** - How many real users interact with your agent (edges per minute)
+2. **Usage Activity** - How many real users interact with your agent (edges per minute)

 This document explains how to set up, register, and optimize your miner for research participation.